-Adding these features to your review makes it easier and more interesting to read.
+Adding these features to your review makes reading more accessible and more enjoyable.

 For example, if you were reviewing a toaster, you might say something that highlights common pain points and positions your product as a solution:

 Toasters usually burn your bread’s surrounding edges, toast unevenly, and give you a soft interior.
-A reason why I’d spend money on this Redmond 2-Long Slot toaster is that it avoids these issues with oscillating heat coils.
+I’d spend money on this Redmond 2-Long Slot toaster because it avoids these issues with oscillating heat coils.
 If you’re searching for a toaster to solve these problems, I’d check out the Redmond.
 You can learn more here <affiliate product link>.

 Another good trick is to rewrite your opening summary.
-No rocket science required, just rearrange your words until it reads like something fresh.
+Again, no rocket science is required; rearrange your words until it reads like something fresh.

 Write Words That Attract (While Pleasing Search Engines)

-Your review should align with your reader’s query and provide solutions to their problems.
-To make your writing easy-to-read, it should be:
+Your review should align with your reader’s queries and provide solutions to their problems.
+To make your writing easy to read, it should be:

-- Empathetic (understand their problem by mentioning it back to them)
+- Empathetic (understand their situation by mentioning it back to them)

 Refer to your reader as “you.”
 A lot.